MUJ-ACM-SCHAP/Python/README.md

 ## Mentors
 The Mentors for this course are [Rishi Banerjee](https://github.com/rshrc) , [Parth Goel](https://github.com/parthgoe1), [Ayush Kumar](https://github.com/ayush246)
-The Teaching Assistants for this course is [Tarushi Sharma](https://github.com/tash149)
+The Teaching Assistant for this course is [Tarushi Sharma](https://github.com/tash149)

 ## Usage Guide
 Fork this repository